 My driver brought me to a place where they also tell you about how the pietra dura work is done.
 It is actually quite simple in theory, just requiring a great deal of marble working skills.
 A design is etched on the marble base, and carved out.
 Then, in the empty space, pre-cut pieces of semiprecious stones are laid in.

 Today, the subsequent generations of the original artisans continue the inlay art.
-With improved tools, I think in fineness it can even surpass the work on the Taj Mahal.
+With improved tools, I think it can even surpass the work on the Taj Mahal in fineness.

 However, they also sell a simpler version of the art in the form of marble fridge magnets.
 This was both suitable for my apartment as well as falling within my price range.